-As of 6 July 2020, persons who enter Switzerland and who have stayed in a country or area with an increased risk of infection (incl.
-Lebanon as of 7 September 2020) within 14 days of entry, will be subject to a 10-day quarantine.
+Persons who enter Switzerland and who have stayed in a country or area with an increased risk of infection within 10 days of entry, will be subject to a 10-day quarantine.
 The list of countries and areas with an increased risk of infection is regularly updated and published on the website of the Federal Office of Public Health FOPH.

 Personal visits to the Embassy